 - Indo-pacific King Mackeral (Surmai)

-Among these, the healthiest seawater fishes are Tuna, Snapper, Mackerel, and Salmon.
+Among these, the healthiest seawater fish are Tuna, Snapper, Mackerel, and Salmon.
 They are rich in proteins, omega-3, magnesium, and phosphorus needed by the body to function correctly.

 H2: Freshwater Fish

-You must have heard and tasted some of these freshwater fishes.
+You must have heard and tasted some of these freshwater fish.